worldveil/dejavu/README.md

 The following keys are mandatory:

 * `database`, with a value as a dictionary with keys that the database you are using will accept.
 For example with MySQL, the keys must can be anything that the [`MySQLdb.connect()`](http://mysql-python.sourceforge.net/MySQLdb.html) function will accept.
+Likewise, if using Postgres, the keys must be anything that the [`psycopg2.connect()`](http://initd.org/psycopg/docs/module.html) function will accept..

 The following keys are optional:

 * `fingerprint_limit`: allows you to control how many seconds of each audio file to fingerprint.
 Leaving out this key, or alternatively using `-1` and `None` will cause Dejavu to fingerprint the entire audio file.
 Default value is `None`.
-* `database_type`: as of now, only `mysql` (the default value) is supported.
+* `database_type`: as of now, only `mysql` (the default value) and `postgresql` are supported.
 If you'd like to subclass `Database` and add another, please fork and send a pull request!

 An example configuration is as follows: